hpc/pavilion2/docs/tutorials/basic_pavilion.rst

 If you're doing this on a cluster, you should put all files on a (non-lustre) filesystem that's accessible from all nodes and the frontend (via the same path).
-More requirements are in the full install docs (:ref:`install`), but you
+More requirements are in the full install docs (:ref:`install`), but that's mostly NFS settings that should be turned on for any sane shared filesystem.

 Now, simply download Pavilion (either via a git checkout ``git checkout https://github.com/hpc/pavilion2.git`` or via the